Cantonese culture: Pop

-Canto-pop, also called HK-pop (Jyutping: Jyut6 jyu5 lau4 hang4 kuk1; Traditional Chinese: 粵語流行曲), is a genre of Cantonese music made primarily in Hong Kong.
-It is a pop subgenre, with influences from jazz, rock and roll, R&B, electronic music, dance music and others.
-It is almost invariably sung in Cantonese, boasting an international fanbase across Gwongdung, Gwongsai, Southeast Asia and (to a lesser extent) Korea and Japan.
+Canto-pop, also called HK-pop, is a genre of Cantonese music made primarily in Hong Kong.
+It is a pop subgenre, with influences from jazz, rock and roll, R&B, electronic music, dance music, and others.
+It is almost invariably sung in Cantonese, boasting an international fanbase across Guangzhou, Guangxi, Southeast Asia, and (to a lesser extent) Korea and Japan.

 Cinema

-Hong Kong cinema (Jyutping: Gong2 caan2 pin3; Traditional Chinese: 港產片) is the cinema of Hong Kong.
-For a long time, it had been one of the largest movie industries in the world and still has influence to this day.
-Being produced by Hong Kong, these movies have been primarily expressed using Cantonese, although films from certain period were in Mandarin due to geopolitical reasons.
+For a long time, the Hong Kong cinema had been one of the largest movie industries in the world and still has influence to this day.
+Being produced by Hong Kong, these movies have been primarily expressed using Cantonese, although films from certain periods were in Mandarin due to geopolitical reasons.
 Their genres may vary, although comedy and martial arts movies are particularly prominent.
 This style of cinema has a cult following in the West.